Length: SVL up to 90mm, with the tail being longer than the body length

 Ecology and habitat

 Females in the Canterbury region typically give birth in spring, whereas young are typically born in late autumn in the Otago region.
+Births on Otago Peninsula have been recorded between late February and early June, and rarely in September.
+Mating has been observed on Otago Peninsula or at Ōrokonui Ecosanctuary in July and September.
+Births have been observed at Ōrokonui Ecosanctuary in both autumn and September.
 Captive animals in the Wellington region have been recorded as giving birth in February/March (D. Keall, personal communication, September 22, 2016).

 Invertebrates, fruit, and nectar.
 Jewelled geckos on Otago Peninsula have been observed feeding on moths, harvestmen, and spiders (at night), plus butterflies and flies (by day).
 In addition, jewelled geckos often defecate prey items when being handled such as beetle carapaces and seeds from Coprosma propinqua berries.